moiSentineL/moisentinel.github.io/src/core/start-here.md

 I am obsessed with knowledge, systems and creation.

 I make things — videos, blog, code, and other weird stuff I can't talk about.
-I am also a scholar who loves thinking about math, philosophy and rationality.
+I am also a scholar who loves thinking/doing math, philosophy and rationality.
 I am still in school, but I don't like it at all.

 I am an autodidact and wannabe polymath.
 I love to learn new stuff and yap about it.